DennisSuitters/AuroraCMS/README.md

   - Site Block if visitor's IP is listed in Blacklist, saving servers resources, and to hopefully stop Spammers or Email Harvester's.
   - Database Backup and ability to Prefix Table Names.
   - Blacklist IP's that try to access WordPress based files.
+  - Developer "Lock Down", this stops accounts lower than the developer from taking the website out of "maintenance" or "Coming Soon" modes.
 - WYSIWYG Editor Content is encoded to get around some server filters blocking data such as iFrames that services such as YouTube use for Embedding.
 - Page and Visitor Tracking.
 - SEO Stats within Content, Google (currently broken), Alexa, and Moz.